fvosberg/dotfiles/README.md

 * Comment Plugin for VIM
 * Snippet Plugin wich works with deoplete
 * Lint self enclosed script tags
-* Linting for PHP coding guidelines not only errors
 * Linting for SCSS coding guidelines not only errors
 * Linting for CSS coding guidelines not only errors
 * Semantic completion for JavaScript
-* Semantic completion for PHP
 * Semantic navigation for PHP
 * Semantic completion for ruby
 * Semantic navigation for ruby